nriqu322/JS_linter/README.md

 **To run this project yo have to have this repo on your computer** To get a local copy up and running follow these simple steps.

+This linter check the following standards in .js files:
+* If find a capital letter in the indetifier names and recommend to use camelCase instead.
+* If find underscore in the indetifier names and recommend to use camelCase instead.
+* If there is a semicolon at the end.
+* If there are spaces around operators.
+* If there is a space before opening brace.
+* If find a space at the end of the line, send a message to remove it.
+* If find a double space in line, send a message to use one space.
+* And if there is a missing opening or closing brace.

 ### Prerequisites
 - Rubocop
 - Colorize